 The Australian Open always has notoriously high attendance rates, that are only eclipsed by the US Open.
 The tournament features three courts with retractable roofs, so that play can continue despite rain or extreme heat.
 Those courts are the Rod Laver Arena, Hisense Arena, and Margaret Court Arena.

 Jack Nicholson Experience

-In 2017, spectators will also be offered the chance to have what they are calling the “Jack Nicholson experience.”
+Since last year’s tournament spectators are being offered the chance to have what they are calling the “Jack Nicholson experience.”
 So-called because of the US actor’s love of watching basketball from the edge of the court (tenuously named I know), those who can afford to will be able to make use of new on-court seats to get closer to the action than ever before.

 Some of the other incredible experiences that spectators can purchase this year include: pre-match exclusive chats with players’ coaches (presumably to find out how their hamstring is and place last-second bets), and locker room meet-ups with players.

 In 2018 the Australian Open’s total prize money has been increased by 10 percent to $55 million (AUD).

 Last year, Roger Federer beat Nadal to win the men’s singles tournament and Serena Williams won the women’s singles tournament.